Vycka/ElasticSearch.Client/README.md

-__This project is outdated and wont work with ElasticSearch V5 and newer__
+__This project is OUTDATED and wont work with ElasticSearch V5 and newer__
 * I no longer work on this as NEST client is now mature enough.
 And I can't keep up with with ElasticSearch development.

+.

+.

+.

 __Currently supported__
 * Basic Query section support (Useful for retrieving raw data)